 Some Handy Contents

-There are certain discomforts your young camper will feel that you will not be able to influence.
-Much of this type of discomfort will be rooted in the anticipation of their outdoor adventures, and will quickly dissipate with most kids as they settle into their new camp surroundings.
+Many campers will feel a high degree of anxiety and nervousness surrounding their first days at camp.
+Much of this discomfort will be rooted in the anticipation of their outdoor adventures.
+And will quickly dissipate with most kids as they settle into their new summer camp surroundings.

 The First Questions to Consider on Dressing for your Kids Summer Camps